 - If interest rates fall elsewhere in the market you could end up paying more than you would have done with a variable-rate mortgage, such as a tracker.

-Fixed-rate mortgages can be appealing when interest rates are low and if you want to protect yourself from future rate increases - and with the Bank of England base rate at 0.5% or less since March 2009, it could be a good time to fix.
+Fixed-rate mortgages can also be appealing when interest rates are low and you want to protect yourself from future rate increases.
+With the Bank of England base rate currently at 0.75%, it could be a good time to fix.

 If you were to look for a fixed-rate deal after an increase in the base rate, it’s not guaranteed that the best offers would still be available.
 Research by Which? found that 135 fixed-rate mortgage deals were withdrawn in the weeks after the November 2017 base rate increase, including many of the most attractive low-rate deals.

 But after the base rate increase in August 2018 from 0.5% to 0.75%, the average rate for two-year fixed-rate mortgages actually decreased from 2.53% in September 2018 to 2.49% in October 2018, according to Moneyfacts.